 Setting a Wedding Date: A deposit is required to reserve a wedding date and have it placed on our church calendar, call the church office for more details.

-Marriage Preparation: Six months prior to the planned wedding date call the church office to schedule an appointment with the Pastor to start your journey.
+Marriage Preparation: One year prior to the planned wedding date call the church office to schedule an appointment with the Pastor to start your journey.

 Engaged Couples Weekend: All couples are required to attend a Engaged Couples Weekend (Pre-Cana) our next one is: